27 ncac 01d .0707 PROCESSING REQUESTS FOR FEE DISPUTE RESOLUTION

-(a) Requests for resolution of a disputed fee must be submitted in writing to the coordinator of the Fee Dispute Resolution Program addressed to the North Carolina State Bar, PO Box 25908, Raleigh, NC 27611.
-A lawyer is required by Rule 1.5 of the Rules of Professional Conduct to notify in writing a client with whom the lawyer has a dispute over a fee of the existence of the Fee Dispute Resolution Program and to wait at least 30 days after the client receives such notification before filing a lawsuit to collect a disputed fee.
+(a) A request for resolution of a disputed fee must be submitted in writing to the coordinator of the Fee Dispute Resolution Program addressed to the North Carolina State Bar, PO Box 25908, Raleigh, NC 27611.
+A lawyer is required by Rule of Professional Conduct 1.5 to notify in writing a client with whom the lawyer has a dispute over a fee (i) of the existence of the Fee Dispute Resolution Program and (ii) that if the client does not file a petition for fee dispute resolution within 30 days after the client receives such notification, the lawyer will be permitted by Rule of Professional Conduct 1.5 to file a lawsuit to collect the disputed fee.
 A lawyer may file a lawsuit prior to expiration of the required 30-day notice period or after the petition is filed by the client only if such filing is necessary to preserve a claim.
 If a lawyer does file a lawsuit pursuant to the preceding sentence, the lawyer must not take steps to pursue the litigation until the fee dispute resolution process is completed.
 A client may request fee dispute resolution at any time before either party files a lawsuit.
 The petition for resolution of a disputed fee must contain:

 (1) the names and addresses of the parties to the dispute;